15 Tips For Growing Carrots in Hot and Arid Desert Climates

 How do you know if your carrots are ready to dig?
 Before excitedly digging up your whole patch to find straggly roots, look for the signs that the carrots are mature.
 Brush back the carrot tops and observe!

 The greens should be thick with many layers of growth where they meet the root.
 You should see the “shoulders” of the carrot poking above the soil.
-If you do not see the top of the root, gently brush away the soil to see.
+If you do not see the top of the root, gently brush away the soil to check.
 The carrot should be visible at the soil line and give you an idea of how big it is.
-If it looks large, go ahead and pull it up to check.

-If the carrot you pulled looks mature, check the other carrots for the size of their shoulders.
+If the carrot you pulled looks mature, check the other carrots in desert climates for the size of their shoulders.
 If most of them look similar to the one you pulled, then harvest as many as you need.
 The rest will store fine in the ground and keep growing.

-It is best to harvest when the soil is relatively dry but not parched.
-Some soil moisture is good for harvesting, but mucky, wet soil will make harvesting very difficult and compacts the soil.
+Harvest when the soil is relatively dry but not parched.
+Some soil moisture is good for harvesting, but mucky, wet soil will make the job very difficult and compact the soil.

 Harvest and Store Properly